-The information above was last checked on 10/23/21.
-Remember to review the latest COVID-19 travel safety regulations for your train between Basel and Paris as this information can change.
+The information above was last checked on 8/8/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from Basel to Paris as this information can change.

-The current restriction level for your return trip by train from Paris to Basel is: Partially open
+The current restriction level for your return trip by train from Paris to Basel is: Fully open

-Reentry to Switzerland is allowed for: Entry is partially open for citizens and permanent residents of France
+Reentry to Switzerland is allowed for: Entry is fully open for citizens and permanent residents of France

 What are the requirements?